Home Energy Rating

+History of home energy ratings in the United States

+In the 1970s, multiple state energy offices created systems to quantify and communicate the energy efficiency of homes.
+Oftentimes, these systems were tied to state-based financial incentives, like rate buy-downs.
+Through the 1980s, these home energy rating systems spread.
+However, each state's home energy rating system were independent from the others and it was a patchwork of requirements.
+In the Energy Policy Act of 1992, the Congress directed the U.S. Department of Energy to pursue the development of a uniform home energy rating system.
+In partnership with the HERS Council, they produced a two versions of a national standard and laid the groundwork for a national home energy rating system.
+This work was repurposed by RESNET in 2002, after subsuming the parent organization, Energy Rated Homes of America.

 Usage

 A home energy rating can be used to estimate the energy efficiency of a home compared to a reference home built to the 2006 IECC Standards or estimate the efficiency of a home that is being constructed or improved.
 A home energy rating of a home prior to construction or improvement is called a “projected rating”.
 A home energy rating that is used to determine a home's as-built estimated energy efficiency is referred to as a “confirmed rating".
 A home energy rating that is generated through an accepted sampling procedure is called a "sampled rating".
 A home energy rating that receives verification for all required minimum rated features but relies on threshold values for tested features is called a "threshold rating".

-Energy assessments take into account different climatic conditions in different parts of the country and are benchmarked according to average household energy consumption particular to a given climatic region.
+Energy assessments take into account different climatic zones in different parts of the country and are benchmarked according to average household energy consumption particular to a given climatic region.